Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network: Simulation Results

-that can be solved accurately by LINPROG in MATLAB, which sets a benchmark for testing the efficiency of PGO.
-Notice that when $\tau=0 \left( \tilde{\bm c}=0\right)$, the problem is equivalent to the computing of clearing vector in the E-N model.
+which can be solved with accuracy by LINPROG in MATLAB and is considered a benchmark for evaluating the efficiency of PGO.
+Notice that when $\tau=0 \left( \tilde{\bm c}=0\right)$, the problem is equivalent to computing the clearing vector in the E-N model.
+Here, the linear programming model that can be solved accurately and globally serves as a benchmark for comparison.

-When using the PGO method to solve the optimal bailout as a black-box optimization problem, we find out the $\tilde{\bm c}^{*}$ first and then calculate $\bm l^*$ (according to the fixed-point system) and $Pay_{all}$.
-If the results of the PGO solution are close enough to the results of LINPROG, the effectiveness of the PGO method will be verified.
+When using the PGO method to solve the optimal bailout as a black-box optimization, we first determine $\tilde{\bm c}$, then compute $\bm l$ through the fixed-point system, and subsequently determine $Pay_{all}$.
+The effectiveness of PGO can be evaluated by comparing its results with those obtained from LINPROG: a close match between them would validate the efficiency of the PGO method.

-We generate the banking system through the following simulation.
-The number of financial institutions $n$ is set at 10, 100 and 1000, respectively.
-The total asset $w_i^0$ of Bank $i$ is randomly generated from a uniform distribution $U(0, 1)$.
-We randomly select 10\% of the banks in the banking system and let them bankrupt (by shocks).
-In terms of other parameters, we follow the setting of \cite{ma2021joint}.
-The liability network is selected as the E-R network, and the parameters describing the banking system, the inter-institutional leverage, the degree of overlapping and the asset-liability ratio, are set as 0.7, 0.5 and 0.7, respectively.
-The details of these parameters are referred to \cite{ma2021joint}.
+We simulate the banking system as follows.
+We consider three different values for the number of financial institutions: 10, 100, and 1000.
+The total initial assets, $w_i^0$, of Bank $i$ are randomly drawn from a uniform distribution $U(0, 1)$.
+A randomly selected 10\% of the banks in the system are subjected to bankruptcy due to exogenous shocks.
+For the remaining parameters, we adopt the settings from \citet{ma2021joint}.
+Specifically, we use the Erd\H{o}s-Rényi (E-R) network \cite{erdHos1960evolution} as the liability network and set three key parameters of the banking system: inter-institutional leverage, degree of overlapping, and asset-liability ratio, to values of 0.7, 0.5, and 0.7, respectively.
+For further details on these parameters, see \citet{ma2021joint}. \footnote{The neural network architecture is detailed in Appendix~\ref{ap:inf-nn}.
+Unless stated otherwise, each neural network is trained using 10,000 samples.} The reason for using simulation data is twofold: first, interbank asset-liability relationships and joint holdings of financial assets are unavailable and must be simulated through assumptions; second, the number of banks with publicly available data is limited in practice, yet we need to comprehensively test our method across low, medium, and high-dimensional scenarios.

-Table \ref{tb:LP-rescue} shows the optimal $Pay_{all}$ calculated by LINPROG, the $Pay_{all}$ obtained by PGO, and the percentage of the latter to the former.
-The results illustrate the effectiveness of the PGO approach.\footnote[2]{We also verify PGO method in the E-N model and find that when using SLSQP (Sequential Least SQuares Programming) optimizer, a sequential least squares programming algorithm in Scipy of Python, the results of our solution are almost identical to those of the LINPROG.
-We show these results in Appendix \ref{ap:slsqp}.} Furthermore, the results also indicate that proper hidden layers can enhance the performance, and more layers do not necessarily mean better performance.